railsadminteam/rails_admin/README.md

 models and following some Rails conventions.
 For a more tailored experience, it also provides a configuration DSL which allows you to customize many aspects of the interface.

+The configuration code should be placed within model classes, for example:

+    app/models/team.rb

+    class Team < ActiveRecord::Base
+      rails_admin do
+        label "List of teams"
+      end
+    end

-The configuration code should be placed in an initializer file, for example:
+Configuration code that is not specific to any model, such as options listed in the following General section and later in Mass Assignment Operations, should be placed in an initializer file, for example:

     config/initializers/rails_admin.rb

+    RailsAdmin.config do |config|
+      config.models do
+        list do
+          fields_of_type :datetime do
+            date_format :compact
+          end
+        end
+      end
+    end

 ### General